Proudly Serving Alberta. Book a FREE call with us.

 Schedule a free consultation with our Edmonton dog bite/attack lawyers

-Many victims of dog attacks have personal relationships with dog owner(s) and/or the occupier of the premises where the attack happened.
+Many victims of dog attacks have personal relationships with the dog owner(s) and/or the occupier of the premises where the attack happened.
 This might make injured victims of a dog attack hesitant to seek legal advice about their case, for fear of starting a conflict with a friend, relative, or neighbour.
 However, if there is a valid insurance policy in place, damages incurred by visitors during a dog attack may be covered.

 During a free initial consultation, we can review the circumstances of your situation and provide case-specific advice about options for financial recovery that might be available to you.